 Want to open or better maintain an auction house?
-We discuss all the important considerations, plus explore the oldest and typical auction houses in the United States.
+We discuss all the important considerations, plus explore the oldest and most typical auction houses in the United States.
 Breakout sessions study and resolve common auction house issues.

 Pitfalls of Inconsistency at auction (1 or 2 hours)

 Are there merits to consistency in the auction business?
 Without question there are.
-These involve contracts, bidder registration, bid increments, absentee & phone bids, closing the bidding and staffing issues.
+These involve contracts, bidder registration, bid increments, absentee & phone bids, closing the bidding, and staffing issues.

 Legal auction forum open Q & A session (1 or 2 hours)